csanuragjain/extra/README.md

 14) Mouse controller and tracker using Java <br/>
 15) Youtube metadata extractor <br/>
 16) Read from Images <br/>
+17) Read metadata from an unknown class file <br/>

 # Tricks